utopastac/ten-prototype/README.md

 `surge`
 Choose a URL.
 That's it!

+## Library
+The url `/library` contains a list of all the component elements including their usage.

 ## Different clients
 In the file `config.rb` there in an attribute called `config[:client]`.
 Add new clients to this list.
 To add a new client, you must:
 In the root `data` folder add a folder with the name of the client (the same string you use in the `config` file).
 Add a file in this new folder called `content.yaml`.
 Copy the content for this file from one of the other clients.